tbug/whatthefield/README.md

 ## What

-WhatTheField is primarity a library, but a demo CLI exists at `tests/demo/executable.php` It searches a DOM (feed) for values (nodes) matching a customizable configuration of value types.
+WhatTheField a library for searchinh a DOM (feed) for values (nodes) matching a customizable configuration of value types.

 WhatTheField takes a score approach to value type discovery, where you express the importance of different features.
 The scoring can be compared to the ElasticSearch approach to composable queries.